CG1507/quickcnn/README.md

 #### Go for QuickCNN if you are thinking of:

-- ConvNet training for any size of dataset on GPU.
+- ConvNet training for Image classification on any size of dataset with GPU.

 - Transfer Learning, Finetuning, and Scratch Training of Deep ConvNet models.

 - Babysitting the pretrained ConvNet architectures.

+- Training SVM on ConvNet features from particular layer.

 #### Why Google-Colaboratory:question: